JetBrains/Qodana/topics/service.md

 [//]: # (title: Qodana as a Service)

-If you need static analysis as a standalone cloud service, we recommend using [TeamCity Cloud](https://www.jetbrains.com/teamcity/cloud/) already containing [Qodana](teamcity.md).
+If you need static analysis as a standalone cloud service, it is advised to use [TeamCity Cloud](https://www.jetbrains.com/teamcity/cloud/) already containing [Qodana](teamcity.md).
 After creating your TeamCity Cloud instance, contact us at [qodana-support@jetbrains.com](mailto:qodana-support@jetbrains.com).